Also known as squint surgery is an ophthalmic procedure, commonly carried out on children. Strabismus surgery may:

-A patient may be referred by an orthoptist, a healthcare profession involved in the diagnosis of eye conditions.
-The procedure is performed by an ophthalmologist.
+A patient is referred by an orthoptist, a healthcare professional involved in the diagnosis of eye conditions and the procedure is performed by an ophthalmologist.

 The procedure involves the tightening of, or moving of the eye muscles under the conjunctiva.
 Stitches are used to attach the muscles into their new positions.
 The procedure takes around an hour and the patient can typically go home the same day.

 The surgery is usually successful and 90% of UK patients will report an improvement.

 The procedure is generally safe, and any complications are mostly minor and rarely serious.